-True repentance is necessary for salvation; not merely sorrow that one's sins are known, but remorse and regret for sin, a knowledge that all sin is detested by a pure and holy God; a knowledge that our sins are against God, as well as others.
+True repentance is necessary for salvation; not merely sorrow that one's sins are known, but remorse and regret for sin.
+Not of specific sins, but of being sinful, and having a knowledge that all sin is detested by a pure and holy God; a knowledge that our sins are against God, as well as others.
 True repentance causes us such contrition, such Godly sorrow, that we are willing to turn away from our sin, to go in the opposite direction.

 Rather than teach this powerful truth for the salvation of people's souls, these "believe and receive" preachers, with their "name it and claim it" promises, are deceiving people by the thousands as they compromise the life-changing truth of the Holy Scriptures.
 While they preach their uplifting "feel-good about yourself" message, they tell people, 'Just believe, and you'll be saved.'
 But that is not true, by itself.
 The Bible tells us the "devils also believe, and tremble" (James 2:19)

 It takes more than merely belief to be born again, it takes repentance on our part and regeneration by the Holy Ghost.
 We cannot regenerate ourselves.
 General Booth, the founder of the Salvation Army, said this: "The chief danger of the twentieth century will be religion without the Holy Ghost, Christianity without Christ, forgiveness without repentance, salvation without regeneration, politics without God, and Heaven without Hell."